zkotti/cosmos-tour/guide.md

 ### <a names="kardashev_scale"></a>**Kardashev scale**

 The Kardashev scale is a method of measuring a civilization's level of technological advancement based on the amount of energy it is able to use.
 The measure was proposed by Soviet astronomer Nikolai Kardashev in 1964.The scale is hypothetical, and regards energy consumption on a cosmic scale.
 Various extensions of the scale have since been proposed, including a wider range of power levels (types 0, IV through VI) and the use of metrics other than pure power.Carl Sagan’s modified Kardashev scale, which allows for continuous values, put humanity at a meagre 0.7.
-Some predict that our total power consumption could hit Type I levels on Sagan’s scale in around 200 years, but we are still incredibly far from realising Type II or III status
+Some predict that our total power consumption could hit Type I levels on Sagan’s scale in around 200 years, but we are still incredibly far from realising Type II or III status.

 <img width="800" height="309" src="media/extraterrestrial_life/Kardashev_scale.png">